 Remember a little film called Jurassic Park?
 It was recently re-released in 3D.
-I had forgotten that it first came out 20 years ago, and it was fun to re-watch it with my older, behavior-savvy eyes.
+I had forgotten that it first came out 20 years ago; it’s fun to re-watch it with my older, behavior-savvy eyes.

 First off, I just have to say that the puppetry in the film is great.
 Supplemented by CGI, rather than wholly generated, it looks much more realistic.
 I’ve often complained of heavily-CG’d films, “Jurassic Park looked better fifteen years ago!”